Three subjects to include in a successful social media strategy: Author Edition

 It’s all about your books, baybee.

 Posts about business will be linked directly to what you are selling.
-We're talking book promotions, book sales, quotes from your book, quotes from book reviews, book cover reveals.
+For an author, we're talking book promotions, book sales, quotes from your book, quotes from book reviews, book cover reveals, and any merch.
 This area is for anything and everything to do with your books.
 The key is to avoid being too salesy.

-You’ll also want some eye-catching images or graphics that you can reuse.
+You’ll also want some eye-catching images or social media graphics that you can reuse over and over again.
 Grab those eyeballs!

 And please don’t stop at number 1!